 But your workforce may be a composite of employees.
 You have skilled and unskilled or general labor workers.
 One of the biggest fallacies in business is that a great employee will make a great supervisor.

 Review your site crew structure and figure out if you have the right people leading your teams.
 If someone is a better worker than a supervisor, you need to discuss further training.
 Find out if they enjoy leading a team or if they only enjoy the pay raise.

-You may be able to work something out where your most skilled workers are doing what they do best without losing their pay increase.
+You may work something out where your most skilled workers are doing what they do best without losing their pay increase.
 It doesn’t sound like spending money will save you costs, but it very well could.

-If one of your team leads is excellent at electrical work but is overseeing a lesser-skilled group, you may be losing money.
+If one of your team leads is excellent at electrical work but oversees a lesser-skilled group, you may be losing money.
 How much time gets spent redoing work?
 Is he so focused on what he knows that other aspects of the project are falling to the wayside?

 Every business owner wants to streamline the workflow.
 The hard part is executing it.
 If your workflow charts aren’t created with realistic expectations and goals, they’re fruitless.

 Your work flowcharts must be well-defined and easy to maintain.
 You have to work with your crew leaders to decide which laborer fits best in each subgroup.

 The time it takes for tasks to get completed needs to be clearly defined.
 Go over the day’s progress with your crew leaders and compare it to the workflow chart.
 Listen to the leaders’ feedback and adjust as needed.

 If, after several workflow reviews, you learn one crew member is more versatile than you realized, consider cross-training them if you have workers who can handle different aspects of the job site.
 Allow your on-site supervisors to make the call where they’re needed most.